‘Valerian’ Director Opens Up About Casting Rihanna In His New Sci-Fi Movie

 “What was amazing was all the entourage is out, she’s on the set by herself, totally open, and you can mold her how you want.
 There’s no distance, nothing.
 She waits for you to do something with her.
 She offers herself like clay,” Besson revealed.

-The director’s sentiments echo those he previously made during an interview with EW last year, where he called Rihanna his “first wish” in putting the film together.
+The director’s sentiments echo those he previously made during an interview with Entertainment Weekly last year, where he called Rihanna his “first wish” in putting the film together.

 “Rihanna was my first wish.
 First, because of her voice and the way she smiles and looks and how she expresses herself,” Besson admitted.
 “Second, because you know she won’t be intimidated on the set.
 She plays stadiums with 100,000 people.
 You know that girl isn’t shy about the camera and the crew and all this.”